nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ```

-To begin, perhaps try looking up CS2113T by using the [show Command](#display-module-info-show-module_code)
+To begin, perhaps try looking up CS2113T by using the [show command](#display-module-info-show-module_code).

 <br>

 ## Display Module Info: `show <MODULE_CODE>`

-If you want to find out more about a module, type `show <module_code>` to display the following:
+If you want to find out more about a module, type `show <MODULE_CODE>` to display the following:

 * Name
 * MCs